Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement: Experiments

 \subsection{Parameter Analysis}

-In this section, we investigate the impact of three key parameters within the proposed \method on Reddit, including $\alpha$ and $\gamma$ controlling the weight of prediction term and disentanglement term in the disentangled representation learning phase, while $\beta$ controlling the weight of correlation constraints in the anomaly detection phase.
+In this section, we investigate the impact of three key parameters within \method on Reddit, including $\alpha$ and $\gamma$ controlling the weight of prediction term and disentanglement term in disentangled representation learning, while $\beta$ controlling the weight of correlation constraints in the anomaly detection phase.